Santa Clarita, California: Health services

 Henry Mayo Newhall Memorial Hospital (commonly referred to as Henry Mayo Hospital), founded in 1975, is a Level II trauma center and hospital.
 It includes 357 beds, as well as a helipad, an urgent care center, inpatient facilities, a catheterization lab, a breast imaging center, disaster resource center, outpatient surgery center, and cardiac rehabilitation center.
 It is located in Valencia, along McBean Parkway at its intersections with Avenida Navarre and Orchard Village Road.
 The complex which contains Henry Mayo Hospital also includes medical institutions not affiliated with the hospital, such as Valencia Perinatal Services, Advanced Pain Management, UCLA Health, and an office of Heritage Sierra Medical Group.
 Henry Mayo also runs a fitness center along Town Center Drive, about 2 mi north of the hospital.

 Santa Clarita is also served by private health care providers such as Exer Urgent Care, Facey Medical Group, Kaiser Permanente, Concentra Urgent Care, and Providence Health & Services.

 As part of Los Angeles County, Santa Clarita is under the jurisdiction of the Los Angeles County Department of Public Health.
 It does not have its own public health agency.

+American Medical Response is contracted to service Santa Clarita, providing emergency medical transport, BLS-level care, and ALS-level care in conjunction with the Los Angeles County Fire Department.
+The company has four stations in the City of Santa Clarita, one in unincorporated Castaic, and one in Acton.